-According to police in Houston, the defensive end was arrested Friday morning after police officers found 600 grams of codeine in his car during a traffic stop.
-The substance is the main ingredient in a narcotic known as purple drank, and the charge is similar to the one that ultimately got Jolly suspended for the 2010 season.
+According to police in Houston, Jolly was arrested Friday morning after police officers found 600 grams of codeine in his car during a traffic stop.
+The substance is the main ingredient in a narcotic known as Purple Drank, and the charge is similar to the one that ultimately got Jolly suspended for the 2010 season.

 To avoid a trial on the first charge, Jolly agreed to "pretrial diversion."
 According to the Associated Press coverage of the agreement, it was "a form of probation that will have the charge against him dismissed in a year if he doesn't break the law and completes other requirements, including 160 hours of community service."